 All parents want is to receive news that their baby is happy and healthy after delivery.
 For some parents, they may not get the update they were hoping for.
 Cerebral palsy is a neurological disorder that can result from damage to the brain, causing issues with coordination, posture, and/or movement.
 The symptoms of this condition tend to show shortly after birth or within the 18 months afterwards.

-Parents who are concerned that their doctor made an error which led to their baby’s cerebral palsy, may want to get a consultation from a birth injury attorney in Phoenix, AZ as soon as possible.
+Parents who are concerned that their doctor made an error which led to their baby’s cerebral palsy, may want to get a consultation from a birth injury attorney as soon as possible.
 When doctors and other medical professionals are negligent or commit an error before, during, or after delivery, they may be held liable for damages.

 Did my doctor make a mistake during the pregnancy?